 Together with your therapist you will decide which events, feelings, beliefs about yourself or physical sensations cause you the most distress.
 These will be your 'targets' to reprocess next so that you no longer find them as upsetting.

-Successful desensitization makes it possible for you to no longer be distressed by what you find really upsetting now.
-Additionally, a new and more helpful understanding of the situation and yourself emerges so that you can learn from past experiences while not being effected emotionally any more.
+Successful desensitisation makes it possible for you to no longer be distressed by what you find really upsetting now.
+Additionally, a new and more helpful understanding of the situation and yourself emerges so that you can learn from past experiences while not being affected emotionally anymore.

 Ever so often, when you and your therapist feel is a good time to pause - you do.
 In this time you usually check in and briefly signal what has come up for you in a set (although how much you share is up to you and can be minimal).
 Your therapist will encourage you to 'go with' whatever has come up for you, trying not to judge the process.

 The lovely thing about EMDR is that you cannot 'fail' at it and whatever your brain comes up with is for a good reason.
 Sometimes it may be something that makes sense to you straight away.
 And sometimes it is something that surprises you (like a memory you had half-forgotten) or something that puzzles you, where you cannot see a connection or significance of what's come up straight away.
 Fear not, it will become apparent so just try and trust the process.
 Your therapist will have skilful ways of facilitating the process.